 In many ways Woods grew up as a typical middle-class American boy.
 He developed a taste for junk food and an affection for playing video games.
 He also spent a fair share of his time clowning around in front of his father's ever-present video camera.
 As for playing golf, there is no question that the sport was the focus of his childhood.
 He spent many hours practicing his swing and playing in youth tournaments.

 Woods was eight years old when he won his first formal competition.
 From that point he became virtually unstoppable, winning trophies and breaking amateur records everywhere.
 Media accounts of the boy prodigy had reached nearly legendary proportions by 1994, when he entered Stanford University as a freshman on a full golf scholarship.
-Visit Greatest Golfers of all Time and read more about Tiger Woods.
+Visit The Men who dominated the World of Golf and read more about Tiger Woods.

 Four months later in December, Woods celebrated his twenty-first birthday.
 He marked the occasion with a legal name change, from Eldrick to Tiger.
 Woods had been called Tiger by his father even as a youngster.
 The nickname stuck, and Woods had always been known to his friends, and to the press, as Tiger.
 It soon became evident that he was destined for success.
 Sports Illustrated named him 1996 "Sportsman of the Year," and by January of 1997, he had already won three professional tournaments.
 He was a media sensation.